 As a result, booking your travel with a card that offers trip cancellation, delay and interruption coverage could be important.
 But review your card benefit's fine print, as the eligible circumstances and benefit amount can vary.

 For example, The Platinum Card® from American Express has trip delay insurance that offers up to $500 in coverage if your trip is delayed by more than six hours.
-However, the Delta SkyMiles® Platinum American Express Card offers $300 in coverage if your trip is delayed by more than 12 hours.
+However, the Delta SkyMiles® Platinum American Express Card offers up to $300 per trip in coverage if your trip is delayed by more than 12 hours.
 Terms apply to American Express offers.

 Some Cards Lose the Auto Rental Collision Damage Waiver Benefit